Golf Tutorials

 3. Hold it in the Fingers: The grip should run diagonally across the fingers of your left hand, not through the palm.
 Specifically, it should start near the base of your little finger and run up to the middle of your index finger.
 This allows your wrist to hinge properly, which is vital for power.
 A palm-based grip restricts an athletic motion.

 4. Fold Your Hand Over: Once the club is resting in your fingers, simply fold your hand over the top.
-Your left thumb should rest just slightly to the right of the center of The grip.
+Your left thumb should rest just slightly to the right of the center of the grip.

 Two Simple Grip Checkpoints